cbcrg/tcoffee/docs/tcoffee_manual.rst

-Aligning Many Sequences to a Profile
+Aligning many sequences to a profile
 ------------------------------------
 You can align as many sequences as you wish to your profile.
 Likewise, you can have as many profiles as you want.
 For instance, the following: